shakti7/100-days-of-code/log.md

 ## Day 41: October 5, 2020,Monday

-**Today's Progress**: For the forst time I participated in Codechef Long challenge contest and could solve only 1 question 1hour and solved another 2 problems from codeforces.
+**Today's Progress**: For the first time I participated in Codechef Long challenge contest and could solve only 1 question 1hour and solved another 2 problems from codeforces.

 **Thoughts**: I will continue to solve problems of Codechef long challenge.